Reliability engineering: Reliability prediction and improvement

 For existing systems, it is arguable that any attempt by a responsible program to correct the root cause of discovered failures may render the initial MTBF estimate invalid, as new assumptions (themselves subject to high error levels) of the effect of this correction must be made.
 Another practical issue is the general unavailability of detailed failure data, with those available often featuring inconsistent filtering of failure (feedback) data, and ignoring statistical errors (which are very high for rare events like reliability related failures).
 Very clear guidelines must be present to count and compare failures related to different type of root-causes (e.g. manufacturing-, maintenance-, transport-, system-induced or inherent design failures).
 Comparing different types of causes may lead to incorrect estimations and incorrect business decisions about the focus of improvement.

 To perform a proper quantitative reliability prediction for systems may be difficult and very expensive if done by testing.
 At the individual part-level, reliability results can often be obtained with comparatively high confidence, as testing of many sample parts might be possible using the available testing budget.
-However, unfortunately these tests may lack validity at a system-level due to assumptions made at part-level testing.
+However, these tests may lack validity at a system-level due to assumptions made at part-level testing.
 These authors emphasized the importance of initial part- or system-level testing until failure, and to learn from such failures to improve the system or part.
 The general conclusion is drawn that an accurate and absolute prediction – by either field-data comparison or testing – of reliability is in most cases not possible.
 An exception might be failures due to wear-out problems such as fatigue failures.
 In the introduction of MIL-STD-785 it is written that reliability prediction should be used with great caution, if not used solely for comparison in trade-off studies.